Dealing with noise within your constituent base or internal stakeholders?

 Whether its passing a tax measure, deciding whether backyard chicken coops should be allowed, or combating false claims that your police department may not be enforcing the new traffic regulations last year, technology can play a role in the solution or, if left unaddressed, exacerbate the problem.

-Join our live webinar, to learn how you can:
+Watch this webinar to learn how you can:

 - Garner citizen support for referendums, tax measure, and community improvement projects